-We're frequently contacted by people that are buying or considering buying a home that has previously flooded or that is in a flood risk area.
+We're frequently contacted by people that are buying or considering buying a home that has previously flooded or is in a flood risk area.

 When the property you are buying is located very close to a watercourse its fairly evident that it will be at increased risk of flooding.
 However, it's not uncommon to only discover that a property is at risk of flooding only when the searches and surveys have been completed.
 Whenever you become aware that a property is at an increased risk of flooding we'd recommend that you check whether it is insurable and how much this will cost.